 Once you have a color that complements the picture well, you can adjust the location, size, font and opacity to increase or decrease its visibility.
 Finding the perfect combination of these factors is often a trial-and-error process.

 Because professional photographers take a lot of pictures, most streamline their workflow by creating two watermarks that work well with all their images.
 Some photographers have a watermark made from their logo's colors that they use on most pictures and a second that's neutrally colored for images that their logo-colored watermark clashes with.
-Other photographers have two gray watermarks, one that's light gray and another that's dark gray, and they use whichever shows up better on an image.
+Other photographers have two grey watermarks, one that's light grey and another that's dark grey, and they use whichever shows up better on an image.